flatironinstitute/CaImAn/docs/source/Installation.rst

 .. raw:: html

    <details>
-   <summary>Conda installer instructions</summary>

--  This process is the same on every operating system
--  Follow this process if you won't need to work with the CaImAn sources and instead wish to use it as a library (the demos still work this way, and you can use/modify them).
--  You do not need a compiler for this route.
--  You should not download the sources (with git or otherwise) for this route.
--  This route also sets environment variables for you (skip that section below)
--  Download and install Anaconda (Python 3.x) http://docs.continuum.io/anaconda/install.
-Allow the installer to modify your PATH variable
--  Install mamba into your base environment, with ``conda install -n base -c conda-forge mamba``
--  Create a new environment with the caiman package from conda-forge:
--  If you are installing on Windows, use the conda enabled shell (under "Anaconda" in your programs menu) rather than powershell or a generic prompt:
+   <summary>Details for conda install</summary>

+This process is the same on every operating system, and is what most users will need who just want to use Caiman to get things running quickly.
+You will install mamba into your base environment, create a new environment with the caiman package from conda-forge, and then activate the new environment.

 .. code:: bash

-    mamba create -n caiman -c conda-forge caiman conda activate caiman
+    conda install -n base -c conda-forge mamba mamba create -n caiman -c conda-forge caiman conda activate caiman

-- The previous two steps installed caiman and activated the virtual environment.
--  Skip ahead to the section on setting up a data directory with `caimanmanager`
+Note if you are installing on Windows, run the above commands in the anaconda prompt rather than powershell or the dos shell:

 **Known issues**